This week’s Ask a Mobile Home Expert article answers our 5 most common questions about painting vinyl mobile home walls.

 Step 3: (If you remove the battens.)
 Fill the seams between the wallboards with caulk.
 Some people like to fill the gap up halfway with the caulk and let that dry before adding another layer.
 Clear caulking is a good idea if wallpaper may not be a permanent choice.
 Be careful to keep the caulk in the seams and not on the wall.

-Best Primer for Painting Vinyl Mobile Home Walls
+Choosing the Best Primer for Painting Vinyl Mobile Home Walls

 Which type of primer sticks better to the wall?
 Latex, water-based, or oil?